About Us

 Felix Kirkby

-Is an Oxford Graduate, Organ Scholar and pianist.
+Is an Oxford Graduate, Organ Scholar, pianist and conductor.
 He won both the Gibbs and Ellerton Prizes at Oxford.
 He was the President and Conductor of the Oxford Festival Orchestra.
-Felix was a DYMF Award Winner for Best Concert Performance in 2021.
-Felix worked closely with Tom Davison to promote and develop the DYMF Awards and create concerts that supported the DYMF mission.
-Felix will pursue his conducting ambitions, whilst continuing as a Board Member and guest adjudicator for future DYMF Awards.
+Felix was a DYMF Award Winner for Best Concert Performance in 2021 then went on to work closely with the Founder to promote and develop the DYMF Awards and create concerts which supported the DYMF mission.
+Felix will now continues his conducting ambitions, whilst continuing as a Board Member and guest adjudicator for future DYMF Awards.

 Christina Bass

-Is the first DYMF Award Benefactor.
+DYMF Award Benefactor.
 Christina first observed the work of the DYMF through its collaboration with the OFO and the Liszt Academy, developing relationships with those who share our philosophy and mission to support young musicians with the cost of their studies.
 Christina has supported one of three national competitions in Hungary as part of the Foundations international award program.
-Christina also supported one of the DYMF 2024 Bursaries.

 Kath Bailey